markjnkim/es_mod/01-html/content/step-2-header-footer.md

 This step will focus on building out the content and applying styles for both the header and footer of our page.
 Why the header and footer?
 Why do the top and bottom and leave everything in the middle untouched?
 This is because the header and footer typically follow similar patterns when adding both inner HTML content and applying styles.
 Since this is our introduction to a lot of these concepts, we'll keep it a little bit on the plain side so we can focus on learning.

-We will be introduced to both new HTML elements and Cascading Style Sheets, which will be referred to throughout the rest of this unit (and our careers) as `CSS`.
+We will be introduced to both new HTML elements and **Cascading Style Sheets**, which will be referred to throughout the rest of this unit (and our careers) as **CSS**.
 The nice thing about what we will be working on here is that a lot of what we learn will be repeated in future steps.
-Be warned, however, CSS can be just as frustrating as it is rewarding, for both beginner and veteran developers alike.
 It is technology that is best learned through doing, so let's get started!

 ## Add content to our `<header>`

 ![header html](assets/step-2/100-header-html.png)

 We'll begin by adding some information that most modern web pages have: branding and navigation.
-These two pieces of a user interface (also known as "UI" for the hip) usually find their way into the `header` of an HTML document.
+These two pieces of a **user interface** (also known as "UI" for the hip) usually find their way into the `header` of an HTML document.

-Branding usually comes in the form of a logo or icon image but with the advent of custom web font options, a lot of developers haved started gravitating towards native HTML text instead.
-This makes the page's identity easier for Google to understand as it is just text as opposed to an image (which Google cannot interpret, yet).
-At this point, we've already gone this route when we added the `<h1>RUN BUDDY</h1>` to the `<header>`.
+Branding is something most web pages have on them in a prominent position so users know where they are.
+We have already provided this type of content since we added the `<h1>RUN BUDDY</h1>` to the `<header>` in Lesson 1.

 Now we have our page's identity in place, let's turn our attention to the navigation portion of our `header`.
 To begin, let's start by adding `<nav>` and `</nav>` immediately below our `h1`, but above the closing `</header>` tag .
 The `nav` HTML tag is a newer "semantic" tag designed to help with accessibility and SEO.
 The browser can now read these tags and get an idea of what information is inside.

+> IMPORTANT: Web Accessibility
+>
+> As the web has grown and become so ubiquitous over the years, so has the need to make it available to as many people as possible.
+As a developer, our main role is to create products that can provide a similar&mdash;if not identical&mdash;experience to every single user, even those with limited abilities.
+Special applications and even browsers now provide support to those with special needs on the Internet.
+>
+> The best example of this is a screen reader, where the browser will interpret an HTML tag and its content, then read it to the user as they move along the site and select/hover over elements with their mouse or by using the `tab` key on a keyboard.
+However, the browser can only infer so much on its own, so it's up to us to use the proper tools and methods to provide important information in a way the browser can interpret.
+>
+> There are a number of tools we can use to add accessibility to our pages, the most prominent and easy to implement being HTML5 semantic tags.
+Up until the late 2000s the `<div>` element was used everywhere a block of content was needed.
+This led to developers having to work extra hard to properly identify sections of content so screen readers could interpret the page better.
+Now we have tags that structurally work like a `<div>` element but have more meaningful names like `<header>`, `<footer>`, and `<nav>`.
+This means the browser can start by reading the HTML tag itself and inferring what content is inside of it and how important it must be on the page.
+>
+> We will be exploring more of these tools in this project and in upcoming projects, but [here is more information about the topic](https://developer.mozilla.org/en-US/docs/Web/Accessibility)

 There are a number of ways to organize navigation links.
 We will use a popular method by creating a list and giving each navigation link its own spot on that list.
 Right after the opening `nav` we just created, place the following: